ItsmeEric/ItsmeEric/README.md

 - 👋 Hi, I’m Eric, a Data Analyst.
 - 👀 I’m interested in Softwate Engineer.
 - 🌱 I’m currently learning Software Development.
-- 💞️ I’m looking to collaborate on Front-End projects.
+- 💞️ I’m looking to collaborate on open-source projects.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/eric-mbarushimana/)

 <!---